allthingslinux/tux/docs/content/developer/best-practices/logging.md

 Set `LOG_LEVEL=DEBUG` in your `.env` file for development.
 This enables detailed logging that helps you understand what your code is doing.
 DEBUG logs include SQL queries, API calls, and detailed execution flow.

 Use the `--debug` flag when starting the bot for even more verbose output.
 This enables DEBUG level logging without modifying your `.env` file.
+The `--debug` flag has the highest priority and will override any `LOG_LEVEL` setting in your `.env` file.

 ### Production Setup